CochinoChingon/sucias/_pages/speak.md

 ---
-title: "Your Next Guest Speaker"
+title: "<font color='B130FF'><p align='center'>Your</p><p align='center'>Next</p><p align='center'>Guest Speaker</p></font>"
 layout: splash
 permalink: /speak
 header:
     overlay_filter: "0.6"
-    overlay_image: "/images/header-about.jpg"
+    overlay_image: "/images/speaker.png"
-excerpt: "<br> about Gallo <br>and the Podcast _Sucias are my Favorite_"
 ---

-# What had happened was…
+# A Synopsis

-Gallo, a former intercourse addict and widower currently resides in Reno, Nevada.
-His focus is public speaking and his podcast, _Sucias are my Favorite_, sharing his story and educating others to have more success in dating, thriving relationships with their significant other and a more fulfilling sex life.
+<p align='center'><span>Gallo, a former intercourse addict and widower currently resides in Reno, Nevada.
+His focus is public speaking and his podcast, <i>Sucias are my Favorite</i>.
+Sharing his story and educating others to have more success in dating, thriving relationships with their significant other and a more fulfilling sex life.</span></p>

-Gallo believes that if we as a society can be more satisfied with ourselves, we can be happier in all our relationships and ultimately better as a community.
+<p align='center'>Gallo believes that if we as a society can be more satisfied with ourselves, we can be happier in all our relationships and ultimately better as a community.</p>

-For 14 years, Gallo lived the way he thought he was supposed to.
+<p align='center'>For 14 years, Gallo lived the way he thought he was supposed to.
 Be successful with women, provide for his family and protect those closest to him.
 Along with the unspoken rule "keep your family happy and you can have your fun on the side."
 By 19 he fell into the Lifestyle (Swingers) with one of his partners and discovered the BDsM community by chance.
-Though his friends saw him as a _Ladies Man_ he was unaware that he was in fact an intercourse addict.
-This realization came in 2011 while attending a _"Celebrate Recovery"_ meeting and heard a testimonial by chance.
-Shortly thereafter he began several types of therapy until he found the one that he could stick to and finish.
+Though his friends saw him as a <i>Ladies Man</i> he was unaware that he was in fact an intercourse addict.
+This realization came in 2011 while attending a <i>"Celebrate Recovery"</i> meeting and heard a testimonial by chance.
+Shortly thereafter, he began several types of therapy until he found the one that he could stick to and finish.</p>

-Gallo attended the College for Biblical Studies in Houston in pursuit of becoming a Pastor until he had to move from the Houston area.
-His background with intercourse addiction, psychology, understanding of kinesics and unending patience helps him better understand individuals and couples and help them realize underlying issues that may prevent them from being their better selves.
+<p align='center'>Gallo attended the College for Biblical Studies in Houston in pursuit of becoming a Pastor until he had to move from the Houston area.
+His background with intercourse addiction, psychology, understanding of kinesics and unending patience helps him better understand individuals and couples and help them realize underlying issues that may prevent them from being their better selves.</p>

-As a former addict, Gallo knows the issues better than a non-addict.
+<p align='center'>As a former addict, Gallo knows the issues better than a non-addict.
 Both as the addict and the havoc it wreaks on those around them.
-He is **not** the end-all-be-all in terms of intercourse addiction, but he *is* one of the few that strive to make the world better for those affected by addiction.
+He is **not** the end-all-be-all in terms of intercourse addiction, but he *is* one of the few that strive to make the world better for those affected by addiction.</p>

 ## Key Points